Village Day – Saturday 26 June

-So, with Village Day fast approaching the search has begun for this year’s Rose King and Queen and the six attendants.
-The age groups are as follows:
+So, with Village Day fast approaching the draw has concluded for this year’s Rose Queen and the six attendants and we are delighted to announce that the following have been picked this year:

 Thank you – BVD Committee.